Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

   delay(1000);                       // wait for a second
 }
 ```

+When we execute this program, the internal LED and the external LED blink; one is off when the other is on.

 ## Part B - Add Loop Counter and Button; display messages on USB Serial Port
 Now we will add a push button for digital input.
 We will also start using the USB serial port for diagnostic output - a fantastically useful diagnostic tool.
 Note that this USB serial port can also be used for input.